Mechanical Engineering Medical Device Design

 - Design Documentation

-Tools & Links: We use SolidWorks for layouts, mechanical design, and design documentation.
+Tools & Links: We use SolidWorks for medical device layouts, mechanical design, and design documentation.
 We employ SolidWorks Simulation tools for analysis of assembly tolerances, motion, structures, fatigue, vibration, and thermal characteristics.
 As needed, we use consultants for specialized work in optics, flow, and non-linear dynamics.
 Since our Industrial designers also use SolidWorks for solid modeling, the handover to Mechanical Engineering is seamless and can be interactive in both directions.
 We employ crossover tools to incorporate the space claims and interfaces of PCBAs our EEs design in Altium with mechanisms, chassis, and housings within assemblies.
+Our team also follows all standards, such as IEC 60601-1-2, IEC 60601 series, IEC 61010 series, IEC 61326 series, ISO 14971, and IEC 60825.

 Testing: Our experience also includes many projects where we had to develop test methods and equipment to validate the design of devices or assure the quality of devices produced.
 Applications include dimensional inspection, performance measurement, and safety testing.
 These things often become part of our clients’ manufacturing operations after development is done.
 We’re also proficient in mechanical safety testing (drop, impact, rough handling), sterile barrier challenges, and distribution simulations required for product approval.